LostKobrakai/Tut/PageTypes.md

 }
 ```

 As you can see, this is quite similar to the other class above.
-We make sure, that even without the constructor paramter we'll instanciate the class for the correct parent page and template and we've added the same method we added by the hook before, just in a much more readable fashion.
+We make sure, that even without the constructor parameter we'll instanciate the class for the correct parent page and template and we've added the same method we added by the hook before, just in a much more readable fashion.

 With that class we can now do things like that: